null

 98 WA / 97 WS / 97 JS / 97 WE / 94 VM / 17 JR

 Pale to medium lemon-gold color, the 2010 d'Yquem has retreated into its shell at this youthful stage, offering spritely suggestions of lemon curd, lime cordial and green mango with wafts of honeysuckle, spice cake, sea spray and beeswax plus a hint of gingerbread.
 The palate really comes through with super intense, tightly wound citrus, savory and mineral layers carried by a laser-precise backbone of freshness, finishing with crazy persistence that lingers a full three minutes and then some.
-This is going to be a very exotic, opulent Yquem! - Lisa Perotti-Brown, Wine Advocate
+This is going to be a very exotic, opulent Yquem! - Lisa Perrotti-Brown, Wine Advocate

 A pure, racy, floral style, with bright white peach, heather and honeysuckle notes driving along.
 The core of fresh orchard fruit is unctuous, the finish long and lacy, with marvelous cut and finesse.
 This shows the balance and elegance of a cooler year with a longer harvest period.—Non-blind Yquem vertical (July 2014).
 Best from 2015 through 2045.
 8,334 cases made.
 Wine Spectator